-This article describes how to add and configure connectors for the Tealium EventStream API Hub and AudienceStream CDP.
+This article describes how to add and configure connectors for the Tealium EventStream API Hub and AudienceStream Customer Data Platform (CDP).

 In this article:

 A connector is an integration between Tealium and another vendor used to transmit data.
-Tealium users spend a large portion of their time working with connectors and this feature-rich update will make the day-to-day experience faster, as well as more logical and dynamic.
+Tealium users spend a large portion of their time working with connectors.
+The Customer Data Hub (CDH) interface offers feature-rich tools to add and configure connectors that make your day-to-day experience faster, more logical, and dynamic.

 Here's how it works:

 Each EventStream connector in the marketplace has one or more consent categories assigned for each available action.
 To view the consent category for a specific connector, click the Information icon next to the connector action.

 AudienceStream is categorized in the CDP consent category and DataAccess is categorized in the Big Data consent category.
 For additional information about consent preferences, see Consent Preferences Manager.